 - Combined B.A. majors available in Environmental Studies/Biology, Environmental Studies/Earth Sciences, and Environmental Studies/Economics

 - Concentration in Agroecology & Sustainable Food Systems

 - As a complement to classroom instruction and research, many courses have field components.
 In addition, students are encouraged to participate in faculty-directed research on specific problems.
 The Environmental Studies Internship Program offers a variety of opportunities for internship placements.

 Information for First-Year Students (Freshmen)

 High school students who plan to major in environmental studies need no special preparation other than the courses required for UC admission.
-AP scores for calculus and statistics may apply to the prerequisites.
+AP scores for calculus may apply to the prerequisites.

 Information for Transfers

 Students transferring to UC Santa Cruz are expected to fulfill the lower-division requirements for the major by completing equivalent courses at another recognized institution before transferring to UC Santa Cruz.
 Only one must be completed at UCSC and cannot be transferred: Applied Mathematics and Statistics 7/L, Statistical Methods for the Biological and Environmental Sciences Laboratory.
 Please find more information on the specific courses needed at the Environmental Studies website.
 Major requirements, including the upper-division program, can be found at this link.

 Environmental studies students find jobs and go to graduate school in a wide variety of areas.
 Areas like:

 Environment/Natural Resource Management; Education Administration/Teaching; Architecture/Urban Planning/Design; Business Management/Consulting; Government/Poltics; Legal Services/Judiciary/Law Enforcement; Health Care/Medical Services; Computing/Information Services; Agribusiness/Farming/Ranching; Natural/Physical Sciences/Math.